 +Activity mat: Fisher Price.
 Hideous, but so dearly loved.
 I can’t tell you how many moms have told me that they wish they’d just gone with the ugly/bold-colored playmats and playcenters.
 Babies love them and react to them so much more strongly than the cooler-looking Scandi simple wood centers.

 +Sit-to-stand learning walker: Vtech.
 I can’t tell you how much I despise and loathe the sounds and songs on this little eyesore.
 But mini is SO HAPPY WITH IT.
 She loves the picking up the phone and opening and closing the barn door in particular — but there are SO many different interactions she has with it.
 Pressing buttons, opening doors, pulling things dangling on threads, playing a piano, etc. And that’s just while sitting in front of it.
-She also loves when we hold her up and help her push it forward.
+She also loved when we hold her up and help her push it forward.
 It’s meant to be wonderful at teaching babies to stand/walk.
 I had really wanted to buy her this, but it’s apparently out of favor with most pediatricians (I think because it’s dangerous if there are stairs around, which we don’t have).
 But the truth is that we couldn’t fit both her activity center AND this huge walker thing in our apartment.

 The Best Baby Sleep Gear